U.S. House to vote on $28 million for FDA to relieve infant formula shortage - NewsBreak

 The legislation Bishop and DeLauro announced requires the FDA to send U.S. House and Senate appropriators a weekly report on how much of the money it’s spent.

-The post U.S. House to vote on $28 million for FDA to relieve infant formula shortage appeared first on New Jersey Monitor .
+The post U.S. House to vote on $28 million for FDA to relieve infant formula shortage appeared first on Daily Montanan .